English

 Русский

-How it works We insist that you produce the melodies and do the sound design of all the main instruments in the track (leads, bass, chords, pads, guitars, vocal chops) yourself, on synthesizers and romplers.
+How it works We insist that you produce the melodies and do the sound design of all the main instruments in the track (leads, bass, chords, pads, guitars, vocal chops) yourself, on synthesizers or romplers.

 For sellers